lumol-org/lumol/doc/src/input/interactions/organisation.rst

 Here, the ``potentials`` key contains a string that is interpreted as the path to another input file containing only definitions of interactions.
-This way, you can build your own library of force field files (share them with us!).
+This way, you can build your own library of force field files.